Practice makes perfect, right?

 Place your sticky note on the line dividing the top half of your paper.

 Gather your dice and your buttons.
-It’s time to practice addition.
+It’s time to for some math addition practice.

 How to play Paper Plate Addition: